Govinda (actor): 2010–present: Setbacks

 In 2017, Govinda was seen as a cop in his home production Aa Gaya Hero, which was directed by Deepankar Senapati.
-The film also stars former Miss World Richa Sharma, Ashutosh Rana, Murali Sharma, Makarand Deshpande and Harish Kumar.
-Aa Gaya Hero will be Govinda's third home production, after Hatya and Ssukh.
+The film also stars former Mrs. Universe India 2011 Richa Sharma, Ashutosh Rana, Murali Sharma, Makarand Deshpande and Harish Kumar.
+Aa Gaya Hero marks Govinda's third home production, after Hatya and Ssukh.
 It was released on 17 March 2017.
 The film was not successful at the box office.
 He later starred alongside Varun Sharma in FryDay in 2018.
-His last theatrical release was Rangeela Raja in which he played a dual role in 2019 and was critically panned as "worst film".
+His last theatrical release, Rangeela Raja in which he played a dual role in 2019, was panned by critics and audiences, and managed to recover only 1% of its budget.